 Another great bonus, especially for those with a heavy flow: if you’re watching an extremely sad or funny scene (or simply have to sneeze), you can laugh and cry as hard as you want, you can really let it all out, get carried away as much as you want – without having to worry about squishing out some blood or leaking from laughing too hard, promise!

 Your credo for the next couple of hours should be: stay warm in every aspect.
 Warm lighting, warm beverages and an actual warm item on your abdomen can do wonders!

 Scented candles, especially lavender and vanilla, act very calming and destressing.
 Make sure to drink hot beverages without caffeine, cause caffeine actually makes those mean cramps go wild again.
 Also, during the first days of your period, you should let yourself get some extra hours of sleep, so rather than having the usual Moccachino go with something relaxing like a good cup of herbal tea.

-Next up is my favourite accessory here, the cherry stone pillow: it’s perfect for cramps.
+Next up is my favourite accessory here, a cherry stone pillow: it’s perfect for cramps.
 The warmth relaxes your muscles and the texture of the cherry stones gives you a good massage, increasing blood circulation which also leads to de-cramping.
 Win-win situation here.

 Step 4: Surrender, Relax & Indulge

 Now that you’ve got the free time and the perfect surroundings go ahead and surrender to the miserable weather and bad cramps and stay in bed.
 No bad conscience for binge watching on Netflix or browsing the internet for hours.
 Or just taking a very long nap.
 Treat yourself, own your PMS and cramps and be as grumpy and moody as you like.

 Trust me, you will not even want to be grumpy anymore, but much rather feel strong, in control in your safe, warm, cosy PMS-Cave.